nojaf/blog/src/content/blog/rescript-eslint-and-the-react-compiler/index.md

 });
 ```

-This will ensure the compiler transforms our javascript code when the browser is requesting modules.
+This configuration ensures the compiler transforms our JavaScript code when the browser requests modules.
-However, there is one catch here!
-The React compiler currently [doesn't recognise compiled JSX](https://github.com/reactwg/react-compiler/discussions/22).
+Note: The React compiler currently [doesn't recognize compiled JSX](https://github.com/reactwg/react-compiler/discussions/22).

-So we would need to annotate our components with the `'use memo'` directive.
+To work around this limitation, we need to annotate our components with the `'use memo'` directive:

-For example:

 ```ReScript
 @react.component